When it comes to office ergonomics, you would probably agree that…

 …it can be a painful subject! 🙁

-All too often we spend too much time sitting in too poor conditions.
+All too often we spend too much time sitting in office chairs in too poor conditions.

 That on its own can result in any type of pain, including neck and lower back.